Josh Williams (racing driver): National series

-In December 2021, it was announced that Williams would drive the No. 78 in 2022 for B. J. McLeod Motorsports.
+Williams moved to the No. 78 in 2022, driving for B. J. McLeod Motorsports.

-On April 12, 2022, it was announced that Williams would make his first career NASCAR Cup Series start at the 2022 Food City Dirt Race, and will drive the No. 78 for Live Fast Motorsports.
+Williams made his first career NASCAR Cup Series start at the 2022 Food City Dirt Race, and will drive the No. 78 for Live Fast Motorsports.

 On August 22, 2022, Williams announced that he would be returning to his old No. 92 for DGM.
 He would drive that car as well as the team's No. 36 car for the rest of 2022.
 In 2023, Williams returned to the No. 92 car full-time.
-At Atlanta, he sustained heavy damage on lap 27; when debris from his repaired car caused another caution, NASCAR parked him under the Damaged Vehicle Policy.
+At Atlanta, he sustained heavy damage on lap 27; when debris from his repaired car caused another caution, NASCAR parked him under a provision in the Damaged Vehicle Policy.
 In response, Williams stopped his car on the start/finish line and walked back to pit road.
+On March 21, he was suspended for the COTA race for his actions.

+Williams would drive the No. 11 car for Kaulig Racing in the 2024 season.
+Williams struggled throughout the season and only scored four top-ten finishes, with a best of seventh at Portland.
+He finished the season in eighteenth in the final points standings.

+On July 30, 2025, it was announced that Williams had been released from Kaulig for the remainder of the season.
+At the time, Williams was nineteenth in the standings with two top-ten finishes.
+On August 15, Alpha Prime Racing announced that Williams would compete in four races for the team, starting with the summer Daytona race.
+On August 25, DGM announced that Williams would return to their team again for the Portland race.
+Despite missing three races, Williams finished the season in 23rd in the final points standings.

+On November 14, 2025, DGM announced that Williams would yet again return to the team in 2026 to drive the No. 92 on a multi-year agreement.

 Personal life

 Williams was born in Florida but moved to the Charlotte area at age 15, taking online classes to get through high school while racing.
 As a teen, Williams was injured in a head-on four-wheeler collision and spent five days in the ICU.
 Williams visits children's hospitals to give back to the community in his free time.
 Williams, with his wife Trazia Rae, owns a company that prepares foreclosed homes for auction, which he works at during the week while racing.
+His wife is a social media influencer and they have one daughter together.
+Williams is also known to visit children's hospitals during race weekends.